 See the following for example REST API use cases:

-- APM examples (how to retrieve metric timeslice data from New Relic APM)
+- APM examples (how to retrieve metric timeslice data from APM)

-- Browser examples (how to retrieve metric timeslice data from New Relic Browser)
+- Browser examples (how to retrieve metric timeslice data from browser monitoring)

 - Infrastructure alert examples